 Realistically, however, a lot of small businesses simply won’t be able to keep up that pace.
-Either the quality of the content will suffer, or small business owners will get so disheartened, they’ll never start a blog to begin with.
+Either the quality of the content will suffer, or small business owners will get so disheartened, they’ll never start a blog to start with.

 You don’t need to publish 16 posts a month to benefit from blogging.
 You can benefit from just one good post a month too.
 The only difference is you’ll be getting less of the same benefits, but the benefits will still be there.

 Here are some guidelines for the minimum you should be posting based on the word count of your posts:

 • At least 4-8 times monthly if your posts are 500-800 words